AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/tabs.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: Tabs widget
+title: Tabs widget | Commerce Frontend Development
+description:
 ---

+# Tabs widget

 The tabs widget implements single content area with multiple panels, each associated with a header in a list.
 It uses the [collapsible widget].

 The tabs [widget](https://glossary.magento.com/widget) source is [lib/web/mage/tabs.js].

-## Initialize the tabs widget
+## Initialize

 For information about how to initialize a widget in a JS component or `.phtml` template, see the [Initialize JavaScript] topic.